RealityETH/reality-eth-monorepo/packages/contracts/README.md

 `$ node deploy.js <RealityETH|Arbitrator|ERC20> <network> <token_name> [<dispute_fee>] [<arbitrator_owner>]`

-If you prefer to keep your secret keys somewhere else you can pass it as an environment variable, eg

-`$ SECRETS=/home/ed/secrets node deploy.js <RealityETH|Arbitrator|ERC20> <network> <token_name> [<dispute_fee>] [<arbitrator_owner>]`

 This will add contract addresses to the existing deployed contract .json definitions, and deploy per-token versions in the format expected by the `@reality.eth/dapp` ui.

+If you prefer to keep your secret keys somewhere else you can pass it as an environment variable, eg `$ SECRETS=/home/ed/secrets node deploy.js <RealityETH|Arbitrator|ERC20> <network> <token_name> [<dispute_fee>] [<arbitrator_owner>]`

 Supported networks are hard-coded in the `deploy.js` file.
 You may also wish to edit it to alter gas limits, etc.

 Once the deployment is complete, run `npm run-script generate`.
+You should never edit the `generated/` files directly.

 ## Adding your contracts to the dapp

 For a new deployment to show up in the dapp it is necessary to rebuild the dapp with the updated `packages/contracts`.
 For Graph support to work in the dapp, the Subgraph will also need to be republished, using the code under `packages/graph`.
+If the chain has not been used before, it also needs to be added to `packages/dapp/src/index.html`.

 If you have added Reality.eth for a new token, or a new arbitrator, or both, please submit the changes to this repo as a PR so that we can update the dapp at reality.eth and the Subgraphs we maintain.